Woodleaf (Master of the House)

 Macy: I only know what I see and what he tells me, but confidentially, Woodleaf lies all the time.

 Macy: I never met her.
-I even never saw her photo.
-But, since she does not have an obituary, and Woodleaf told me she was still alive, I believe she is still alive.
+I never even saw her photo.
+But, since she does not have an obituary, and Woodleaf told me she is still alive, I believe she is still alive.
 She has not been listed in the death index, but she must be over 100 by now.

-Agent: Ok, but back to the matter of Sunny Woodleaf or Sandy Neverstop or one of the dozen or so alias this woman goes by.
-We have seen videos posted on You Tube of a woman going by the name Neverstop.
-We think Woodleaf killed her, and then made up a woman named Vitriol, to take her place.
+Agent: Ok, but back to the matter of Sunny Woodleaf or Sandy Neverstop or one of the dozen or so aliases this woman goes by.
+We have seen videos posted on You Tube of a woman going by the name Sonja Neverstop.
+We think Woodleaf killed her, and then made up a woman named Sonja Vitriol, to take her place.

 Macy: Neverstop does not exist either.
 Have you noticed each video of Neverstop is actually a series of different women?
+They use pasted still photos in black and white or drawings rather then actual footage of a person.
 I see Neverstop as being a sort of collective name that any woman can assume and become a singer playing in clubs.
 Sometimes the footage does not even show a woman at all.
 The whole thing is a hoax, but it’s bigger than my client.
 I think you should leave it to the investigators in Europe.
 Even her name “Neverstop” is a clue, that she is a hoax who does not exist.
 Those tricky Europeans vow to “Neverstop Hoaxing”, and they are trying to frame my client.

 Female Agent: That seems like a good explanation.
 But why would they want to frame him?